 814 Requesting Additional Information

-If applicant does not believe that it has relevant information, applicant should submit a statement to this effect.
+If the applicant does not believe that it has relevant information, applicant should submit a statement to this effect.
 Id. at n.2.

 If the requested information is confidential, or if, for a valid reason, the applicant does not want to have the information become part of a public record, the applicant should consider redacting such portions of documents prior to their submission.
 Documents filed in the USPTO by the applicant become part of the official record and will not be returned or removed.
 37 C.F.R. §2.25; TMEP §404.
 Placing confidential information in the record is not required.
-Sometimes a written explanation or summary will suffice.
+A written explanation or summary will usually suffice.